Jasdeep Singh Degun: Opera North

 In 2022, Degun was composer, performer and co-music director with early music specialist Laurence Cummings in Orpheus: Music by Claudio Monteverdi and Jasdeep Singh Degun, commissioned by Opera North and South Asian Arts-uk.
-Orpheus premiered at Leeds Grand Theatre on 14 October 2022 and was rated number one of Fiona Maddocks's list of the ten best concerts and operas of 2022 in The Guardian'.
+Orpheus premiered at Leeds Grand Theatre on 14 October 2022.
+It was rated the best of all concert and operas of 2022 by Fiona Maddocks, with The Guardian.'